hapax/hapax.github.io/assets/simple-physics.md

 ### 4.2.
 Collisions <a id="sec-4-2" name="sec-4-2"></a>

-Collisions occur when objects (like cars) happen to be in the same space.
+Collisions occur when objects happen to be in the same place at the same time.
-If you want to avoid collisions (like cars), or count how many happen over time (as in gases), you should keep track of the space objects occupy over time.

-The simplest way to do this to look at the funny sort
+If you want to keep track of what is entering your space, imagine that you sweep out an envelope as you move.
+If you move a distance $\ell$, this has approximate volume

+$$
+V = \ell \sigma,
+$$

+where $\sigma$ is your *cross-section* in the direction of motion.
+Put differently, it is your surface area, viewed head on.
+(We are ignoring the "bumps" due to your volume at the start and end of the cylinder.)

 If a fluid particle comes within a distance $r$ of the pollen, a collision will happen, so to help us keep track of possible collisions